 Open the kitchen cupboard and what do you see?
 Maybe a bottle of tequila, some yummy fig jam or maybe a huge block of chocolate.
 Have you every wondered how these and many other food items may be connected to bats?

 Believe it or not, many of the foods found on grocery store shelves and in kitchen pantries are products of bats’ interactions with nature.
 Three interactions, to be specific.

 Pollination: Take the bottle of tequila, for example.
 Where does that distilled beverage hail from anyway?
-Most is made in Mexico, where the Mexican free-tailed bat serves as bee substitutes, slurping up the sweet nectar from wild agave.
+Most is made in Mexico, where the lesser-long nosed bat serves as bee substitutes, slurping up the sweet nectar from wild agave.
 In the process, pollen sticks to their bristled neck and is transferred to the next flower, sometimes many miles away.